-- (1) A registered chiropractor must notify the Board in writing within 7 days after: - (a) the chiropractor is convicted of an offence or made the subject of a sex/violence criminal finding for an offence, in this State or elsewhere, giving details of the conviction or criminal finding and any penalty imposed for the offence, or - (b) criminal proceedings are commenced against the chiropractor, in this State or elsewhere, in respect of a sex/violence offence alleged to have been committed in the course of the practice or purported practice of chiropractic, or - (c) criminal proceedings are commenced against the chiropractor, in this State or elsewhere, in respect of a sex/violence offence alleged to have been committed against a minor or to involve child pornography (whether or not alleged to have been committed in the course of the practice or purported practice of chiropractic).
+- (1) A registered podiatrist must notify the Board in writing within 7 days after: - (a) the podiatrist is convicted of an offence or made the subject of a sex/violence criminal finding for an offence, in this State or elsewhere, giving details of the conviction or criminal finding and any penalty imposed for the offence, or - (b) criminal proceedings are commenced against the podiatrist, in this State or elsewhere, in respect of a sex/violence offence alleged to have been committed in the course of the practice or purported practice of podiatry, or - (c) criminal proceedings are commenced against the podiatrist, in this State or elsewhere, in respect of a sex/violence offence alleged to have been committed against a minor or to involve child pornography (whether or not alleged to have been committed in the course of the practice or purported practice of podiatry). - (2) The regulations may provide that subsection (1) (a) does not apply in respect of particular offences.